DenisMarie/TrainingCourses/README.md

 The third training course presents the statistical approach developed during the first part of the ISULO project (see https://github.com/DenisMarie/HS-GMRF).
 Applications on simulated and real datasets are performed.

 The fourth training course introduces Bayesian variable selection approaches and presents the statistical approach finished during the first part of the ISULO project (see https://github.com/Heuclin/VCGSS).
-Appications on real data are performed.
+Applications on real data are performed.